Mc-Zen/tidy/src/tidy.typ

 /// - name (string): The name for the module.
 /// - label-prefix (auto, string): The label-prefix for internal function references.
 If `auto`, the label-prefix name will be the module name.
 /// - require-all-parameters (boolean): Require that all parameters of a functions are documented and fail if some are not.
-/// - scope (dictionary): A dictionary of definition that are then available in all function and parameter descriptions.
+/// - scope (dictionary): A dictionary of definitions that are then available in all function and parameter descriptions.
 #let parse-module(
   content,
   name: "",